USPS® Address Verification | Free Tools and Best Options

 Learn more about what to look for in an address autocomplete service.

-3. Missing 15 Million+ US Addresses
+3. Missing 20 million+ US addresses

 The United States Postal Service database contains 160 million mailing addresses in the United States.

-But did you know there are over 15 million NON-postal addresses out there?
+But did you know there are over 20 million NON-postal addresses out there?
 Only private carriers like FedEx, UPS, and DHL service these valid addresses.
 You could miss millions of valid customer addresses if you only go by the USPS database.
 To validate non-postal addresses, you'll need to look beyond the APIs offered by the USPS.

-4. No International Data
+4. No international data

 If you need international address verification for any other country, you'll need another solution.

-5. Lacking Useful Metadata
+5. Lacking useful metadata

 Remember when we talked about DPV, LACSLink, and the other metadata you can get from the USPS Address Validator?

-Not to be confused with the meta verse, metadata is data about data.
+Not to be confused with the metaverse, metadata is data about data.
 It's like the key to a map– explaining all the lines, dots, and other symbols.
 Metadata helps you sort and catalog information.
 The more metadata you have, the more you know about your original data or object, and the faster you can draw conclusions or analyze data.

 The USPS Web Tools can return the following data points: